Paige Bueckers: Dallas Wings (2025–present)

 On August 20, Bueckers scored 44 points in an 81–80 loss to the Los Angeles Sparks.
 It was the most points by a rookie in WNBA history and the 10th most points by any player in WNBA history.
 It ties Cynthia Cooper-Dyke's 1997 record for most points scored in a game by a WNBA first-year player, although Bueckers' achievement is considered to be the "rookie" record, as Cooper-Dyke's record was set in the WNBA's inaugural season, and the 34 year-old Cooper-Dyke had played in professional leagues prior to that.
 Bueckers also became the first player in WNBA history to score 40-plus points in a game while shooting 80% from the field.
 After this win by the Sparks, the Wings were officially out of playoff contention.
 On August 24, Bueckers scored nine points in an 90–81 loss to the Golden State Valkyries, bringing an end to her run of 30 straight double-digit scoring performances to start her career.
 The streak is the longest ever by a guard and third overall for the most consecutive double-digit games by a rookie in WNBA history, placing Bueckers only behind Candace Parker (32 games) and A'ja Wilson (33 games).

-On September 3, for the third consecutive month, Bueckers was named the WNBA Rookie of the Month, after averaging 20.3 points, 3.7 rebounds and 5.0 assists in August.
+On September 3, for the third consecutive month, Bueckers was named the WNBA Rookie of the Month, after averaging 20.3 points, 3.7 rebounds, and 5.0 assists in August.
 She became the 10th player in league history and first in franchise history to earn the distinction three times.
 On September 4, in an 84–80 loss to the Golden State Valkyries, Bueckers recorded 27 points, six assists, four rebounds, and four steals, becoming the Wings' franchise rookie scoring leader, surpassing Arike Ogunbowale's 2019 record of 630 points.
 On September 11, in a 97–76 win over the Phoenix Mercury, Bueckers concluded her rookie campaign with 24 points, eight rebounds, and seven assists.
 The Dallas Wings finished the regular season with a 10–34 record, falling to last place in league standings.

 Over the course of 36 games, Bueckers averaged 19.2 points, 5.4 assists, 3.9 rebounds, and 1.6 steals per game.
 She led all rookies this season in total points (692) and assists (194), as well as points and assists per game.
-She became the second rookie in WNBA history to record multiples games of at least 35 points.
+She became the second rookie in WNBA history to record multiple games of at least 35 points.
 Bueckers also set the franchise rookie record for points and assists, and recorded the third-most points and assists by a rookie in league history.
 She was also the only player in the season to rank in the top ten in points, assists, and steals per game, as well as being the only player to score 40 or more points in a single game.
 Bueckers was named WNBA Rookie of the Year, receiving 70 of 72 votes, and was selected for the All-WNBA Second Team and All-Rookie Team.